 - If you want to go out drinking and dancing – by yourself – then make sure you do research on the venue before you go there.
-Some bars are not as solo female-friendly as others.

-- Do not be afraid to say no to people if you are a situation that is making you feel awkward or uncomfortable.
+- Do not be afraid to say no to people if you are in a situation that is making you feel awkward or uncomfortable.
 Remove yourself from the situation.

 - Find yourself a group of friends to have fun in the city with.
 You can find like-minded ladies to meet up with through things like Couchsurfing, or Facebook groups like Girls Love Travel or Host A Sister; even if you don’t meet up, online communities like this can help you with advice.

 - It is imperative that you research your accommodation options thoroughly.
 Read what other women have said before you about your options, and go with somewhere well-reviewed that suits your travel style.

 - Let people know your travel plans.
 From simply telling the staff at your hostel what you plan to do for the day, to sharing your itinerary with a good friend or family member back home, it is safer that people know where you are and what you’re up to than not at all.